markdryan/subtilis/docs/Subtilis.md

 is allowed and recommended in Subtilis.

-The LOCAL keyword is only permitted at the start of a function or procedure.
-There is therefore no block scope in Subtilis.
+The LOCAL keyword can be used anywhere inside a function or procedure.
 Local variables, once declared, are available anywhere in the function.
 Needless to say, local variables, in the functions in which they are declared,  shadow global variables of the same name.

-Global variables must be defined before they are used.
+Variables must be defined before they are used.
 BBC BASIC permits code such as

 X% += 1
 Y% = %Y + 1

 where neither X% or Y% have been previously defined.
-While such behaviour would be possible in Subtilis, it has been explicitly disabled as it's very weird and also would requires us to zero all global variables.
+While such behaviour would be possible in Subtilis, it has been explicitly disabled as it's very weird.

+On the other hand

 One change under consideration is to allow the LOCAL keyword to be used anywhere within a function.
 This would require the introduction of block scope and we'd